bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
-Data collected from space can be useful for geographic data, especially related to climate.
+  a) Data collected from space can be useful for geographic data, especially related to climate.

 2. Trend related to the news
-People seem to be very interested in companies like SpaceX lately.
+  a) People seem to be very interested in companies like SpaceX lately.

-3. Who does that?
+3. Who does that? - Can't see how it's applicable.

 4. Answering a question people care about